 In 1834, Chaim-Moshko Itzkov Divinskiy was listed alongside his recently departed father, Itzko Gershkov Divinskiy (c.1782-1831).

-In 1816, Itzko Gershkov Divinskiy was listed alongisde his recently departed father, Gershko Berkov Divinskiy (c.1739-1815).
+In 1816, Itzko Gershkov Divinskiy was listed alongside his recently departed father, Gershko Berkov Divinskiy (c.1739-1815).
 Gershko was a decade younger than Tsarina Catherine the Great, and lived through the fall of Napoleon, Russia's failed invader.

 Incredibly, there is also a 1795 revision list of Bila Tserkva, written in both Russian and Polish!
 Written four years after the creation of the Pale of Settlement, this document captures the era before Russian Jews had mandatory surnames, which they only adopted in 1804!